HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

     annotations: { }
 ```

-## Install Label Studio Enterprise using Helm on a Kubernetes Cluster
+## Install Label Studio Enterprise using Helm on a Kubernetes cluster

-Run `helm install` with your custom resource definitions  values provided:
+Use Helm to install Label Studio Enterprise on your Kubernetes cluster.
+Provide your custom reource definitions YAML file.
+Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.

+From the command line, run the following:
 ```shell
 helm install lse . -f lse-values.yaml
 ```

-Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.

 After installing, check the status of the Kubernetes pod creation:
 ```shell